herougo/ExperimentationMonoRepo/csharp_projects/HearthstoneSimulatorConsole/TextViewBasedTests/TestsToAdd.md

 - [ ] Minion copy and Murloc Warleader
 - [ ] Millhouse Manastorm not discount until next turn
 - [ ] Alexstrasza with 8 max HP
+- [ ] Deathrattle summoning where the minion died